Skip to main content

 Green suppliers, the energy crisis and rising energy costs

-UK energy bills have almost doubled in 2022, fuelled by rising gas prices and our over dependence on fossil fuels.
+Between 2014 and 2023, the average energy bill more than doubled in the UK, fuelled by rising gas prices and our over dependence on fossil fuels.

 With the need to transition to renewable energy clear, how do green energy suppliers fare?
 Should you switch to a green tariff now?
 And what green steps can consumers take to lower energy bills?

-Russia’s invasion of Ukraine has accelerated the crisis, as the world’s largest natural gas exporter.
+Russia’s invasion of Ukraine was a significant trigger for the crisis, as Russia had long been the world's largest natural gas exporter.
 But gas costs were already on the rise before the invasion.

 Gas is traded around the world, imported from country to country.
-This means that prices are linked to global supply and demand, and vulnerable to volatile world events (such as Russia’s invasion).
+This means that prices are linked to global supply and demand, and vulnerable to volatile world events (such as Russia’s invasion, and Israel and the USA bombing Iran).
 In the years before Russia’s invasion, demand for gas was already rising in Asia.
 At the same time, supply was falling as Europe’s gas fields emptied and Russia’s largest gas company cut the amount it sold.

 The UK government sets a maximum amount that suppliers can charge you for your tariff, known as the energy price cap.
 The cap partially protects us from volatile wholesale prices.
-But in April 2022, the government increased the cap by a massive 54% to better reflect the energy market.
+But in April 2022, the UK government increased the cap by a massive 54% to better reflect the energy market.
+The government increased it again in 2023 to a whopping £4,279 a year, but offset some of these costs with other measures to ensure the full hike never hit consumers.

 Reduce your energy use